Watch the webinar now:

 • Importance of variance analysis in purchasing

 In the purchasing process, variance analysis helps to increase the efficiency and effectiveness of procurement activities.
 By identifying deviations at an early stage, risks can be minimized and opportunities exploited.
-It supports purchasers in ensuring cost control, optimizing supplier relationships and ensuring compliance with quality standards.
+It supports purchasers in ensuring cost control, optimizing supplier relationship management and ensuring compliance with quality standards.

 • Cost management: monitoring budget variances to control procurement costs